The Dark Side of Chocolate: Background

-Cocoa plantations in Ghana and the Ivory Coast provide 80% of the world with chocolate, according to CorpWatch.
+Cocoa plantations in Ghana and the Ivory Coast provide 80% of the world's chocolate, according to CorpWatch.
 Chocolate producers around the world have been pressured to “verify that their chocolate is not the product of child labor or slavery.”

 In 2000, BBC aired Slavery: A Global Investigation which brought the issue of child labor in the cocoa industry to light.

 In 2001, the Chocolate Manufacturers Association and its members signed a document that prohibited child trafficking and labor in the cocoa industry after 2008.
 Despite this effort, numerous children are still forced to work on cocoa plantations in Africa.

 In 2009, Mars and Cadbury joined the Rainforest Alliance to fight against child labor.
 By 2020, these major chocolate manufacturers hoped to completely eradicate child labor on any plantations from which they purchase their cocoa.
 As of 2019, there are still 1.56 million child laborers in Ghana and the Ivory Coast.